Championship literally hotting up at halfway point

 "I was extremely close to Jules, and Antoine I had known since we were young.
 It's very, very difficult to see people you have known but aren't here anymore because of the sport you love most.
 But I don't think about stopping.
 I've been programmed to do this since I was young.
 There is nothing else I can do.
 I'm just good at driving."

 Leclerc is back up to second in the championship after his third win of the season in Austria, trailing Verstappen by 38 points.
-He was asked if Lewis Hamilton, aged 37 and currently 6th in the championship, could win an 8th title, after coming within one lap of achieving that milestone in the controversial finish to the Abu Dhabi GP last season.
+He was asked if Lewis Hamilton, aged 37 and currently sixth in the championship, could win an eighth title, after coming within one lap of achieving that milestone in the controversial finish to the Abu Dhabi GP last season.

 "I think in the right car, yes, because he is a great," Leclerc responded.
 "But if it's him or me for the championship, I'd choose myself obviously.
 Sorry, Lewis."